 The introduction describes the most pertinent papers and other relevant findings.
 It also includes the specific question driving the investigation.

 We endorse the Helsinki Declaration and expect that all investigations involving human subjects are performed in accordance with its principles.
 For animal experimentation, the Guiding Principles for the Care and Use of Animals, approved by the American Physiological Society, must be observed.
 The experimental methods should be explained concisely but with enough detail that they can be repeated by other investigators.
 Previously published procedures should not be described in detail; however, new or significant modifications require full descriptions.

-The sources of special chemicals or preparations should be given (i.e., company name, city, state, and country).
+The sources of special chemicals or preparations should be given (i.e., company name).
 All statistical methods and the criteria for significance levels should be described.
 In case reports, the materials and methods and results sections are replaced by case histories or case descriptions.
 All units should be expressed metrically according to the international system of units (SI).

 This section should be logically presented using text, tables, and illustrations.
 Avoid excessive textual repetition of the contents of tables or figures.